MihailoKal/WebRepo/content/posts/SprintWeek3.md

 > ### Demonstrate effective collaboration and communication skills

 As previously mentioned this week we were tasked with a deliverable which was a group presentation on a web exploit or vulnerability.
 My group chose LFI (Local File Inclusion) as our web vulnerability.
-As discussed in class the presentation was to portray four main content points mines were; what was the attack and the impact of the attack.Though the work was complete it felt rushed and was left till the night before the presentation as evident through the chat logs
+As discussed in class the presentation was to portray four main content points mines were; what was the attack and the impact of the attack.
+Though the work was complete it felt rushed and was left till the night before the presentation as evident through the chat logs

 ![alt text](/ChatLog.PNG)